tillbiskup/evedataviewer/docs/index.rst

 .. warning::
-    eveviewer is currently under active development and still considered in Beta development state.
+    evedataviewer is currently under active development and still considered in Beta development state.
 Therefore, expect frequent changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 Installation
 ============

-To install the eveviewer package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:
+To install the evedataviewer package on your computer (sensibly within a Python virtual environment), open a terminal (activate your virtual environment), and type in the following:

 .. code-block:: bash

-    pip install eveviewer
+    pip install evedataviewer

 See the :doc:`installation section <installing>` for further details.